-Google has increasingly focused on E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness) in recent core updates.
+- Content Quality and Authority (E-E-A-T): Google has increasingly focused on E-E-A-T (Experience, Expertise, Authoritativeness, and Trustworthiness) in recent core updates.
 Sites that deliver high-quality, credible, and well-researched content are more likely to maintain or improve rankings.
-Conversely, sites lacking authority or offering shallow content may see drops in rankings. - Core Web Vitals
+Conversely, sites lacking authority or offering shallow content may see drops in rankings.

-With mobile-first indexing already in place, ensuring your website is fully optimized for mobile users is essential.
-Google now primarily uses the mobile version of your site for ranking purposes, so any deficiencies in mobile usability may result in ranking losses. - Freshness of Content
+- Mobile Optimization: With mobile-first indexing already in place, ensuring your website is fully optimized for mobile users is essential.
+Google now primarily uses the mobile version of your site for ranking purposes, so any deficiencies in mobile usability may result in ranking losses.

 Building Ranking Resilience: How to Adapt to the November 2024 Google Core Update